Supporting public health through community trust

 About

-The U.S. Health Communications Initiative (HCI) is a nonpartisan, state-centered communications infrastructure built to help states lead on public health messaging.
-Coordinated by the public health nonprofit PGP, the initiative works with states to provide community-based partners with tools, data, and tailored communications.
+The U.S. Health Communications Initiative (HCI) is a nonpartisan, state-centered communications infrastructure built to strengthen public trust through more transparent, responsive, and consistent public health communications.
+Coordinated by the public health nonprofit PGP, the HCI works in parallel to state health departments by organizing statewide networks of community-based organizations (CBOs) that deliver state-priority health communications to the communities they already serve.

 Our partners